noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 28/2/2021 18:16 **Francesca** continuously press me because of gambling about that I've to return to Genoa.
 In this manner have conviced my mother to systematically destroy my life in Barcelona.
 I've lost all because this terrorist that play with Mafia, Mafia from all over south Italy.
 She is involved also in heavy cocaine traffic.
 - 1/3/2021 09:01 **Andreu** always do me pain and dolor in my internal organs.
 For two days I've taken medicines and this morning he wants that I take more.
 I've just question him about why he does such think.
 His answer is that he is here to ruin my life.
 - 1/3/2021 19:52 stalkers in the slavery network say to me continuously that I've COVID.
-- 1/3/2021 2012 Francesca, because I'm trying to go ahead with my work project, always rape and sexual harass me using this network.
+- 1/3/2021 2012 **Francesca**, because I'm trying to go ahead with my work project, always rape and sexual harass me using this network.
 She doesn't want that I return to work.
 Victims of her "game" of suicide always end up begging.
 The game is inspired to the film "the holy mountain".

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)